JonCooperWorks/wgrpcd/README.md

 ```
 // ClientConfig contains all information needed to configure a wgrpcd.Client.
+// Client authentication can be configured using the Options []DialOption.
 type ClientConfig struct {
 	GRPCAddress     string
 	ClientCertBytes []byte
 	ClientKeyBytes  []byte
 	CACertFilename  string
+	Options         []grpc.DialOption
 }
 ```